-MILWAUKEE — United by tragedy stemming from traffic violence, families in Milwaukee gathered Saturday for the city’s second annual World Day of Remembrance at PEAK Initiative for victims of traffic violence.
+MILWAUKEE — United by tragedy stemming from traffic violence, families in Milwaukee gathered Saturday for the city’s second annual World Day of Remembrance at PEAK Initiative.

 The event, organized by the Coalition for Safe Driving MKE, offered attendees access to community resources, meditation, and ways to commemorate their loved ones with a focus on healing.